Thinkmill-learning-paths/css-basics/step1/README.md

 Create the following using [CodePen](https://codepen.io) or another development environment you prefer.
 Make sure your example can be shared, to make it easy for the owner to verify.

 Tips:
-* Pay attention to the semantic HTML elements to use.
+* Pay attention to the semantic HTML elements you use.

 ## Step 1 - Layout